 Other: Enter all other clerical expense not related to salaries or supplies, including telephone expense.
-Telephone and pager leasing expense must be reported here as opposed to line 21.
-Telephone revenue may be offset in column 5 instead of trying to determine the cost of residents' phone bills.
+Telephone and pager leasing expense must be reported here as opposed to line 20.
 Fines, penalties and bank overdraft charges are not allowable expenses and must be adjusted out in column 5.
-Management fees should be reported here.